saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week1.md

 - Verifying active network interfaces and IP address
 - Confirming that the SSH service was installed and running

-These checks ensured that the server could be securely accessed and managed in later weeks.
+These checks ensured that the operating system was correctly installed and could be securely accessed in later weeks.

 ---